MohdAnwaruddin/angular-client/README.md

-## Creadted USER registration forms Template Driven forms and Reactive forms and added validations
+## Creadted UI and integrated with server api endpoints for register,login,contact-us and product-categories